 There is no right or wrong answer, but it is an interesting conundrum to ponder.

 Supposing I decide to go down the retro route, does it really have to start at the beginning?
-My first console was the Atari 2600 JR – should my little girl have to experience Jungle Hunt and Combat?
+My first console was the Atari 2600 JR – should my little ones have to experience Jungle Hunt and Combat?

-And, maybe she should experience the “classics” that I have never played but that seem to get mentioned in every retro gaming conversation; Zelda, Chronos Trigger, Ecco The Dolphin?
+And, maybe they should experience the “classics” that I have never played but that seem to get mentioned in every retro gaming conversation; Zelda, Chronos Trigger, Ecco The Dolphin?
 Yes, I said Zelda, don’t judge.

 Here’s to hoping, anyway.
-For all I know, my Player-2-in-waiting may tell me I’m a big geek and take up something less interesting, like aerospace engineering.
+For all I know, my Player-2-and-3-in-waiting may tell me I’m a big geek and take up something less interesting, like aerospace engineering.
 Which would be fine but, I’m sure you’ll agree, a total waste of time.